Embedding calculus and grope cobordism of knots: The punctured knots model

-The total homotopy fibre of an $(n+1)$-cube can also be computed `iteratively', by first taking homotopy fibres in one arbitrary direction and then finding the total fibre of the resulting $n$-cube.
-This is similar to Footnote~\ref{fnote-cone}, and uses $I^{n+1}=I\times I^n$; see \cite{GooII} or \cite{MV} for a proof.
-For the first direction we choose the one which `punctures at zero', that is, we take homotopy fibres of $r^0_S$.
-Since by Remark~\ref{rem:palais} these maps are fibrations, we can instead take the actual fibres. \begin{defn} For each $S\subseteq\underline{n}:=\{1,2,\dots,n\}$ define
+Recall from Lemma~\ref{lem:iterated} that total homotopy fibre of an $(n+1)$-cube can also be computed `iteratively', by first taking homotopy fibres in one arbitrary direction and then finding the total fibre of the resulting $n$-cube.
+For the first direction we choose the restriction map $r^0_S$ which `punctures at zero', that is, we take homotopy fibres of $r^0_S$ and then the total homotopy fibre of the resulting cube.
+In fact, since by Remark~\ref{rem:palais} the restriction maps are fibrations, we can instead take their actual fibres. \begin{defn} For each $S\subseteq\ul{n}\coloneqq\{1,2,\dots,n\}$ define